More Than a Groceries Trip

 October 2025

 As I walked back to my mom, I looked over my shoulder.
-I saw the mother break off a banana, but instead of eating it herself, she gave the biggest ones to her two kids first.
+I saw the mother break off who bananas, but instead of eating them herself, she gave the biggest ones to her two kids first.
 Even though she looked hungry too, she made sure they were okay before she took a bite.